Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Case Study

 \subsection{Case setup}

-In this section, two distribution networks, one of which is a 2-bus illustrative network and the other one is a real Australian network, will be studied.
+In this section, three distribution networks, including a 2-bus illustrative network, a real 33-bus Australian Network and a 132-bus Synthetic Network, will be studied.
 For the illustrative distribution network, where the network topology is presented in Fig.~\ref{fig_2_bus_topology}, an ideal balanced voltage source with the voltage magnitude being $1.0~p.u.$ is connected to bus 1.
 A three-phase distribution line connects bus 1 and bus 2, and its impedance matrix is

-Three single-phase customers, numbered 1 to 3, are connected to phase $b$, $a$ and $c$ of bus 2, respectively, where active and reactive powers of customer 2 are fixed at -2.0 kW and 0.0 kVar, while OEs for customer 1 and 3 will be calculated.
-Moreover, the default exporting and importing power limits for both customers are set as 5 kW and 6 kW, respectively, and reactive powers for customers 1 and 3 can either be fixed or be optimised (with both export and import limits being 3 kVar).
+Three single-phase customers, numbered 1 to 3, are connected to phase $b$, $a$ and $c$ of bus 2, respectively, where active and reactive powers of customer 2 are fixed at -2.0 kW and 0.0 kvar, while DOEs for customer 1 and 3 will be calculated.
+Moreover, the default exporting and importing power limits for both customers are set as 5 kW and 6 kW, respectively, and reactive powers for customers 1 and 3 can either be fixed or be optimised (with both export and import limits being 3 kvar).
 For this illustrative network, only voltage magnitude constraints are considered for bus 2, where the lower and upper bounds for each phase are set as $0.95~p.u.$ and $1.05~p.u.$, respectively.